 ADMA Biologics, Inc. ("ADMA" or the "Company") is a specialty immune globulin company that develops, manufactures and intends to market plasma-based biologics for the treatment and prevention of certain infectious diseases.
 ADMA focuses on developing and commercializing plasma-derived human immune globulins through its wholly-owned subsidiary, ADMA Plasma Biologics, Inc. founded in 2004.
-ADMA is based in Hackensack, New Jersey.
+ADMA is based in Ramsey, New Jersey.
 In addition, ADMA operates ADMA Bio Centers of Georgia.
 This wholly-owned subsidiary is a Delaware corporation that was formed on April 3, 2008.
-ADMA Bio Centers of Georgia is an FDA-licensed source plasma collection facility located in Norcross, Georgia.
+ADMA Bio Centers of Georgia is a source plasma collection facility licensed by the U.S. Food and Drug Administration ("FDA") and certified by the German Health Authority ("GHA") and located in Norcross, Georgia.

 The Company has experienced net losses and negative cash flows from operations since inception and expects these conditions to continue for the foreseeable future.
-The Company has needed to raise capital from the sales of its securities to sustain operations.
+The Company has needed to raise capital from the sales of its equity and debt securities to sustain operations.